cbochs/portal.nvim/README.md

     lookback = 100,

     ---An ordered list of keys for labelling portals.
-    ---Labels will be applied in order, or to match queried results.
+    ---Labels will be applied in order, or to match slotted results.
     ---@type string[]
     labels = { "j", "k", "h", "l" },